 Art and Architecture Tours

 In 2019 we have something very special lined up for you.
-We’ve put together two ‘Art and Architecture’ tours – you’ll travel by bus to meet artists and owners of esoteric homes and art collections on either the Kaipara Coast from Helensville to Warkworth, or the east coast from Pakiri to Mangawhai.
+We’ve put together two ‘Art and Architecture’ tours which both run on Saturday May 11 – you’ll travel by bus to meet artists and owners of esoteric homes and art collections on either the Kaipara Coast from Helensville to Warkworth, or the east coast from Pakiri to Mangawhai.
 Morning teas and lunches will be included, and your day will end mingling with new friends over a glass of bubbly.
 Now to choose - which tour?

 316. west coast tour – kaipara/warkworth area $160

 A real variety tour!
 The bus will leave Warkworth at 10am.
 First stop is the beautiful Mataia Homestead on the Kaipara harbour which was built in 1891 and has been home to five generations of the Gardner family.
 We’ll have morning tea, hear about a kiwi conservation project and have a look around beautiful gardens.
 Next we head to Helensville where you’ll have the chance to either visit the studio of Myra Lloyd, a truly talented milliner, or Ray Scott, whose turned-wood projects have been quietly winning awards for years.
 A country lunch follows, featuring local lamb, and replete, we’ll travel to sculptor Jeff Thomson’s quirky home and studio.
 Finally, a visit to Janette Cervin’s Warkworth home where you’ll see her studio and have a wander round her glorious villa and gardens before sharing the day’s experiences over a glass of bubbly.

 317. east coast tour – matakana and mangawhai $190